grpc/proposal/A43-sdk-authorization.md

 authorization check, they have to implement their own solution in the application.
 The standard gRPC authorization mechanism described in this proposal allows users to simply provide an authorization policy for their server.
-Then, for each RPC, the server verifies whether the client is authorized to issue the RPC.
+Then, for each RPC, the server verifies whether the client is authorized to make the RPC request.

 ## Proposal